Figure 1

 ...
 Analyses of search volumes on Google have been used in a variety of fields, including nature conservation .
 In marketing theory, awareness (the realization of the existence of a subject) generally precedes information seeking, and both are considered crucial components of intention and behavior formation (Jansen & Schuster 2011).
 Thus, information seeking behaviors such as internet searches can provide valuable insights pertaining to Aichi target 1. ...

-The first target of the Convention for Biological Diversity (Aichi target 1) was to increase public awareness towards the values of biodiversity and actions needed to conserve it - a key prerequisite for other conservation targets.
-Monitoring success in achieving this target at a global scale has been difficult until recently.
-However, the increased digitization of human life in recent decades offers insight into people's interests at an unprecedented scale, which allows a more comprehensive evaluation of success towards Aichi target 1 than previously attempted.
-Here, we used Google search volume data to evaluate global interest in biodiversity and its conservation; and investigated their correlates across countries.
-We found that during 2013-2020 global searches for biodiversity increased, driven mostly by searches for charismatic fauna.
-However, searches for conservation actions, driven mostly by searches for national parks, decreased since 2019 likely due to the COVID-19 pandemic.
-We further found that economic inequality was negatively correlated with interest in biodiversity and conservation, while purchasing power was indirectly positively correlated through increased education and research.
-Our results suggest partial success towards achieving Aichi target 1, in that interest in biodiversity has increased widely, but not for conservation.
-We suggest that increased outreach and education efforts towards neglected aspects of biodiversity and conservation are still needed.
-Popular topics in biodiversity and conservation could be leveraged to increase awareness of other topics, with attention to local socioeconomic contexts.
-This article is protected by copyright.
-All rights reserved.
+The first target of the Convention for Biological Diversity (Aichi target 1) was to increase public awareness of the values of biodiversity and actions needed to conserve it—a key prerequisite for other conservation targets.
+Monitoring success in achieving this target at a global scale has been difficult; however, increased digitization of human life in recent decades has made it easier to measure people's interests at an unprecedented scale and allows for a more comprehensive evaluation of Aichi target 1 than previously attempted.
+We used Google search volume data for over a thousand search terms related to different aspects of biodiversity and conservation to evaluate global interest in biodiversity and its conservation.
+We also investigated the correlation of interest in biodiversity and conservation across countries to variables related to biodiversity, economy, demography, research, education, internet use, and presence of environmental organizations.
+From 2013 to 2020, global searches for biodiversity components increased, driven mostly by searches for charismatic fauna (59% of searches were for mammal species).
+Searches for conservation actions, driven mostly by searches for national parks, decreased since 2019, likely due to the COVID‐19 pandemic.
+Economic inequality was negatively correlated with interest in biodiversity and conservation, whereas purchasing power was indirectly positively correlated with higher levels of education and research.
+Our results suggest partial success toward achieving Aichi target 1 in that interest in biodiversity increased widely, but not for conservation.
+We suggest that increased outreach and education efforts aimed at neglected aspects of biodiversity and conservation are still needed.
+Popular topics in biodiversity and conservation could be leveraged to increase awareness of other topics with attention to local socioeconomic contexts.

 ...
 A "feature" is defined as a functionality in the platform itself that is instrumental in the advertising process.
 For example, adjusting click price is a central feature in online ad platforms [30].
 Features govern what is possible or not within the ad platform, for example, whether the advertisers can determine the price per ad click or whether the system does this on their behalf. ...